 Unique, easy to use, and the biggest kick in town

 There were several things that went in the 808’s favour.
 Firstly, the TR-808 was a fraction of the cost of its competitors, which made it far more appealing economically.
-Secondly, though there was machines available that used samples to create more authentic drum sounds, the 808 had a its own unique sound, whose synthetic flavour was distinctively futuristic.
+Secondly, though there were machines available that used samples to create more authentic drum sounds, the 808 had a its own unique sound, whose synthetic flavour was distinctively futuristic.
 And, if you wanted ‘realistic’ you could always get a real drummer…

 The sounds used on the TR-808 were very well chosen, too.
 The snare had a sharp ‘snap’ that would cut through just about any mix.
-This was balanced with a kick drum that was so low, and huge, it filled an enormous amount of space at the low end of a mix, causing fillings to rattle, chest cavities to resonate, and trousers to flap.
-Bass had never been so low… All of the sounds were distinctive, and occupied a defined area of the frequency range making it pretty easy to mix with.
+Balanced with a kick drum that was so low, and huge, it filled an enormous amount of space at the low end of a mix, causing fillings to rattle, chest cavities to resonate, and trousers to flap.
+Bass had never been so low… All of the sounds were distinctive and occupied a defined area of the frequency range making it pretty easy to mix with.
 Sounds could be edited, to shorten decays, sharpen tone and more, too.

 Ultimately, though, this was a unit that was incredibly easy to use.
 Patterns featured sixteen steps, each with its own button and LED.
 To program, you simply turned the dial to the sound you wanted to use, then highlighted the steps where you wanted the selected sound to play.
 Then, change the sound and repeat.
 Easy.